HaeffnerLab/dds_controller/README.md

 Cyclone II development board.
 The `src` folder separates code based on the Quartus project it belongs to: `common` is used across projects, while code in other folders correspond to the project the folder is named after.

+Be sure to program the device through the SignalTap interface, because that always seems to work.